jsta/gleon-spatial_workshop_learners/README.md

 ## Learning objectives

-Workshop participants will learn ...
+Workshop participants will learn the basics of working with vector and raster data in `R`.

 ## Is this course for me?